 The Company has two awards with CIRM designated for specific use, a Loan Agreement with CIRM (the "CIRM Loan Agreement") entered into on February 5, 2013 (see Note 2 - "Loan Payable") in connection with the ALLSTAR Phase II clinical trial and the CIRM Award (see Note 6 - "Government Grant Awards") related to the HOPE Phase I/II clinical trial.
 Restricted cash represents funds received under these awards which are to be allocated to the research costs as incurred.
 Generally, a reduction of restricted cash occurs when the Company deems certain costs are attributable to the respective award.
-The restricted cash balance was approximately \$1.1 million and \$1.3 million as of March 31, 2017 and December 31, 2016, respectively.
+The restricted cash balance was approximately \$0.8 million and \$1.3 million as of June 30, 2017 and December 31, 2016, respectively, and is entirely related to the CIRM Award.